About the Programme

 School or college staff will deliver this qualification after a ‘train the trainer’ style induction.
 They will be given training materials, delivery notes, ideas, suggestions and an assessment booklet to give to students, who will complete this and submit online to Minds Ahead for marking.

 You can contact Minds Ahead throughout the year for support.
-All course materials will be provided through The Lily-Jo Project’s online curriculum platform.
+All course materials will be provided through The Lily-Jo Project’s online learning platform (Thinkific).